Maxim-Mazurok/google-api-typings-generator/gapi.client.tasks-v1/readme.md

 await gapi.client.tasks.tasks.get({task: 'task', tasklist: 'tasklist'});

 /*
 Creates a new task on the specified task list.
-A user can have up to 20,000 uncompleted tasks per list and up to 100,000 tasks in total at a time.
+A user can have up to 20,000 non-hidden tasks per list and up to 100,000 tasks in total at a time.
 */
 await gapi.client.tasks.tasks.insert({tasklist: 'tasklist'});

 /*
 Returns all tasks in the specified task list.
-A user can have up to 20,000 uncompleted tasks per list and up to 100,000 tasks in total at a time.
+A user can have up to 20,000 non-hidden tasks per list and up to 100,000 tasks in total at a time.
 */
 await gapi.client.tasks.tasks.list({tasklist: 'tasklist'});